arodriguez79rodrigueza/specmatic-rest-poc/README.md

 # Specmatic REST POC
-This repository is intended for Contract Testing training by using Specmatic
+This repository is intended for Contract Testing training by using Specmatic.

 # Specmatic Set Up